Shin Somatics® Moving Consciously

 Seven Shin Somatics Certification Workshops are required for graduation.
 Please refer to the Certification Page and Requirements Summary page for more information.

-Workshop Locations: Eastwest Workshops have been taught in Brockport, New York; New York, New York; Santa Barbara, California; Saint George and Zion in Utah, Tokyo and Fukuoka, Japan; Tuscany, Italy; London and East Sussex in the UK; Wales; Green Gulch Zen Center in Marin California; Kalani, Hawaii; Auckland, New Zealand; Shreveport, Louisiana; and Memphis Tennessee.
+Workshop Locations: Eastwest Workshops have been taught in Brockport, New York; New York, New York; Santa Barbara, California; Saint George and Zion in Utah, Tokyo and Fukuoka, Japan; Tuscany, Italy; Mexico, London and East Sussex in the UK; Wales; Green Gulch Zen Center in Marin California; Kalani, Hawaii; Auckland, New Zealand; Shreveport, Louisiana; and Memphis Tennessee.

 Workshops Formats: Our certification workshops are taught in several different formats.
 Each one is a 5-day intensive, or the equivalent — about 7and ½ hours a day, including lunch breaks, and morning and afternoon short breaks.
 The following represent various formats we offer toward certification: